thomasdeitz/thomasdeitz.com/Content Brain Storm.md

 UX/UI Front-end Development

-I teamed up with Salzer Software as a UX consultant and helped to provide a number of experiences for a local financial institution.
+I teamed up with Salzer Software as a UX consultant and helped to provide a number of experiences for a number of local institution.
 The experiences where designed as primarily mobile Web apps.
 Freshened up look etc...
 * Workflows
 * UI Design
 * UX Design